JishinMaster/simd_utils/README.md

 Its API was thought as a simple replacement for Intel IPP/MKL libraries.
 Some of the functions are vectorised version of the cephes maths library (https://www.netlib.org/cephes/)

+## Why use SIMD Utils?

+- It's free
+- It's open source
+- It works on a wide range of machines, including Arm 32bits (with NEON) and 64bits

 ## Targets

 Supported targets are :